SiliconLabs/wiseconnect/docs/software-reference/manuals/siwx91x-software-reference-manual.md

 # SiWx917 Software Reference

-## Overview
+## Introduction

-This reference manual provides information about the software on the SiWx917™, the first chip in the SiWx91x™ chipset family.
-It is intended to provide all the details required for a smooth developer experience.
+This reference manual provides detailed information about the software architecture, features, and functionalities of the SiWx917™, the first chip in the SiWx91x™ chipset family.
+This manual is designed to assist developers in leveraging the full potential of the SiWx917 for their applications.

-The SiWx91x is the industry's first wireless microcontroller unit (MCU) family with a comprehensive multiprotocol wireless subsystem.
-It has an integrated ultra-low-power microcontroller, a built-in wireless subsystem, advanced security, high-performance mixed-signal peripherals, and integrated power management.

 The SiWx917 system-on-chip (SoC) has two processing cores:
-- Network wireless processor, also known as the **NWP**
-- ARM Cortex M4 application processor, also known as the **MCU**
+- **Network Wireless Processor (NWP)**: Handles network and wireless communication tasks.
+- **ARM Cortex M4 Application Processor (MCU)**: Manages user applications and provides high-performance computing capabilities.

-The SiWx917 operates either with two flash memories, one for the MCU and the other for the NWP, or with a shared flash memory.
-There is a shared SRAM used by both the processors.
-The NWP provides support for in-built network and wireless stacks.
-These are accessed by an application running on the MCU via pre-defined APIs provided as part of the WiSeConnect™ SDK.
+The SiWx917 operates with two flash memory options: common flash or dual flash.
+In the common flash configuration, both the MCU and the NWP share the same flash memory, while in the dual flash configuration, each processor has its own dedicated flash memory.
+Additionally, a shared SRAM is accessible by both processors, allowing for efficient data exchange.

+The NWP includes support for in-built network and wireless protocol stacks, which applications running on the MCU can access via pre-defined APIs provided by the WiSeConnect™ SDK.
 Both the processors are connected over an AHB interface.
-Functioning in both the MCU and NWP is achieved via state machines present in the firmware.
+The MCU and NWP rely on firmware-based state machines to manage and coordinate their individual and joint functionalities.
+These state machines control the operational flow within each processor, ensuring that each one transitions through specific states required for seamless processing and reliable performance

 MCU applications can be developed, compiled, and run on the SiWx917 using the WiSeConnect SDK v3.x extension (or **WiSeconnect 3** extension) on Simplicity Studio.
-NWP firmware is available as a pre-built binary with the WiSeConnect SDK package.
+The NWP firmware is available as a pre-built binary with the WiSeConnect SDK package.
 See the [Getting Started](http://docs.silabs.com/wiseconnect/latest/wiseconnect-getting-started/) documentation for more details.

 >**Note:** RTOS support is available at Application and Service level.
 Applications developers must use the correct RTOS primitives when accessing MCU peripherals from multiple SW threads.
 When using RTOS, developers need to configure interrupt priorities for all MCU interrupts being used in the application.

+### Key Features

+The SiWx91x is the industry's first wireless microcontroller unit (MCU) family with a comprehensive multiprotocol wireless subsystem.
+It has an integrated ultra-low-power microcontroller, a built-in wireless subsystem, advanced security, high-performance mixed-signal peripherals, and integrated power management.

+Key features of the SiWx917 include:

+ * Dual processing cores: Network wireless processor (NWP) and ARM Cortex M4 application processor (MCU)
+ * Support for multiple flash memory configurations: separate flash for MCU and NWP or shared flash memory
+ * Shared SRAM for both processors
+ * In-built network and wireless stacks accessible via pre-defined APIs in the WiSeConnect™ SDK
+ * Advanced security features
+ * High-performance mixed-signal peripherals
+ * Integrated power management
+These features make the SiWx917 a versatile and powerful solution for a wide range of applications, providing developers with the tools they need for efficient and effective development.

+## System Processor

+The SiWx917 family include ARM® Cortex®-M4 processor for user application.
+The Cortex-M4 processor is a high performance 32-bit processor designed for the micro-controller market.
+It offers significant benefits to developers, including:
+-  Outstanding processing performance combined with fast interrupt handling
+-  Enhanced system debug with extensive break-point and trace capabilities
+-  Efficient processor core, system and memories
+-  Ultra-low power consumption with integrated sleep modes

 ## Software Architecture

-This section provides an overview of the SiWx917 software components.
-The SiWx917 firmware consists of the MCU application and NWP wireless firmware.
-The MCU application uses the [WiSeConnect SDK](http://github.com/siliconlabs/wiseconnect) which includes source code in C and example applications with cloud SDKs, sensor-hub, MCU peripherals, Wi-Fi, BLE, and low-level MCU drivers.
+This section provides an overview of the software components of the SiWx917.
+The firmware architecture is divided into two main parts: the MCU application and the NWP (Network wireless Processor) wireless firmware.
+The MCU application uses the [WiSeConnect SDK](http://github.com/SiliconLabs/wiseconnect) which includes source code in C and example applications with cloud SDKs, sensor-hub, MCU peripherals, Wi-Fi, BLE, and low-level MCU drivers.

 The following diagram illustrates the software architecture of the SiWx917: